-Depending on where you live, lotion can be an essential item for daily use.
-However, many lotions are downright unhealthy.
 Here in the desert southwest, our very low humidity and wide range of temperatures can lead to very dry skin.
-I used to apply lotion to my whole body daily, but over time I have figured out a few ways to reduce the need for lotion.
+I used to apply lotion to my whole body daily, but over time I've learned a few ways to reduce the overall need for lotion.

 Sebum: The Body's Natural Moisturizer